TL;DR — Custom IoT Product Development at a Glance

 The Internet of Things architecture comprises four levels:

 - Service and application support layer.
 This is the IoT infrastructure layer where data aggregation, storage, and processing operations occur.
-To save costs and ensure uninterrupted device/service performance, IoT startups often choose to set up this infrastructure in the cloud (as opposed to on-premises servers).
+To save costs and ensure uninterrupted device/service performance, IoT startups often choose cloud-based infrastructure.

 - Network layer.
-On the network level, IoT engineers can implement cellular, Wi-Fi, and wired connectivity technologies to interface the components of an IoT ecosystem—i.e., “things,” back-end infrastructure, and user applications.
+On the network level, IoT engineers can implement cellular, Wi-Fi, and wired connectivity technologies to interface the components of an IoT ecosystem.

 What Stages Does the Custom IoT Product Development Lifecycle Span?